Tallwave/github_issue_exporter/README.md

 #### Importer Notes
 * Issues will be added to the repository as if they were brand new, so old issue numbers will not be used.
 * If your user does not have push access to the repository, assignees, milestones, and labels will not be set.
-This is according to the [GitHub documentation](https://developer.github.com/v3/issues/#create-an-issue).
+Read more in the [GitHub documentation](https://developer.github.com/v3/issues/#create-an-issue).

 ## Roadmap

- * Import issues back into a repository.
+ * Better error handling.

 ## Contributing